Skip to contents

 Details

-The default method = "continuous" first uses terra rasterisation and focal sums to locate an approximate hotspot area.
-It then refines the local result by evaluating observed local points and the circle centres implied by local point pairs.
-The local refinement subset is chosen automatically around the terra-selected approximate centre, using a conservative margin based on radius and cell_size.
+The default method = "continuous" first uses terra rasterisation and focal sums to identify candidate areas above an automatically estimated lower bound.
+It then refines all retained areas using observed local points and the circle centres implied by local point pairs.
+Local refinement subsets are retrieved from the raster cells that can affect each candidate area, using a conservative margin based on radius and cell_size.
 If more than max_refinement_points local points are involved, it falls back to the grid refinement used by method = "grid".
-In that fallback case, grid_precision controls the local refinement grid; otherwise the pair-intersection step does not use grid_precision.
-The pair-refined result is exact only within the terra-selected local search area.
+In that fallback case, grid_spacing controls the local refinement grid; otherwise the pair-intersection step does not use grid_spacing.
+The focal window includes the radius plus a raster-cell diagonal.
+For non-negative values this makes the focal sum an upper bound for exact centres in that cell.
+With the default automatic lower bound, exact scoring is consequently restricted to observed or pair-intersection centres whose own raster cell passed screening; the two centres generated by a point pair are tested separately.
+Each retained centre is nevertheless scored against the complete active portfolio, not only the points used to generate it.
+This centre-level pruning is disabled for a user-supplied threshold or negative values.
+The pair-refined result is exact within the retained candidate areas under these assumptions.
 The "observed" method is fast and deterministic, but can miss a larger hotspot when the optimal centre lies between observed points.
-The "grid" method uses a grid-based search with local refinement; smaller grid_precision values generally increase precision and computation time.
+The "grid" method uses a grid-based search with local refinement; smaller grid_spacing values generally increase search resolution and computation time.
+Use prepare_spatialrisk, select_candidates, and optimize_hotspot when these steps need to be run or inspected separately.
+The high-level function always uses the screened production workflow.

 Author